hentr/peak-of-histogram/README.md

 Author: Trond Henninen, trond.henninen@empa.ch

-This code reads/writes most common image formats (including tifimage stacks) using scikit-image, which can be installed using pip or conda:
+This code reads/writes most common image formats (including tif image stacks) using scikit-image, which can be installed using pip or conda:

 > pip install scikit-image